utsav87589/Fraud-Detection/README.md

 -tried to revisit the pca and refined it
 -used the two most correlated features and results were good but yet to be done, before I move to the reverse engineering

+### day 12 update

+-clustering done without diving deep into the pca, -hierarichal mean clustering is too slow, will split the data tomorrow and then go ahead